nomad-xyz/docs/docs/dev/agents/gas-values.md

 OwnerUnenrollReplica:

-- Cheaper version of normal `unenrollReplica`
+- Cheaper version of normal `unenrollReplica` without signature check
 - Use same estimate of `120k`